likecoin/oice-o2engine-dist/README.md

 Repository for storing o2engine distribution builds

-Currently needs to be manually maintained because lack of CI on our side.
+Currently needs to be manually maintained because lack of CI.

 Version is defined as `x.x.x-y-z`
 > `x.x.x-y` is version number from novelsphere.js